Why has my mortgage application been declined?

 The solution: Try to avoid taking out any credit deals before your next mortgage application.
 Don’t apply for any credit cards, and don’t buy anything on finance.

 The problem: Low salary.
 Quite simply, some lenders might think that you don’t earn enough to qualify for the amount of money you want to borrow.
+This is one of the reasons most lenders require a large deposit.

 The solution: Aside from bagging that big promotion, you might need to request a smaller mortgage, or look into one of the government’s shared ownership or help to buy schemes.